marcinn/jsonrpcproxy/docs/source/getting-started.rst

     6

-Return value of called method contains value returned by remote method.
-This is not an instance of some kind of a response meta object.
+Please note that return value of a method call contains value transfered from remote service.
+This is not an instance of a response meta object, but a pure result of the operation.

 But what about errors?
-They are passed as a exceptions of the :class:`HttpError`, or type inherited from :class:`JsonRpcError` when remote method is returning an error.
-Exception objects contains all required data.
+They are passed as a exceptions of the :class:`HttpError`, or type inherited from :class:`JsonRpcError` if remote method is returning an RPC error.
+Exceptions contains all required data.

 That's why :mod:`jsonrpcproxy` is so simple and intuitive.